About Jack Dykinga

-Pulitzer Prize (1971 Feature Photographer) winning photographer Jack Dykinga is a photographer wildly respected for his talent using a large format film camera to photograph landscape.
-He is also known for his concern about environmental issues in both the American southwest and Mexico.
-He has collaborated with Mexico’s Agrupacion Sierra Madre to produce a book on the Mexican state of Tamaulipas, and in 2007 he illuminated the biological richness and variety of the protected areas along the Rio Grande River corridor for a National Geographic issue.
+Jack Dykinga is a Pulitzer Prize-winning photographer widely respected for his talent using a large-format film camera to photograph landscape.
+He has collaborated with Mexico’s Agrupación Sierra Madre to produce a book on the Mexican state of Tamaulipas, and in 2007 he illuminated the biological richness and variety of the protected areas along the Rio Grande River corridor for a National Geographic issue.
 Following this, Jack and four other photographers formed the first “Rapid Assessment Visual Expedition” (RAVE) for the International League of Conservation Photographers.
-To heighten awareness for the threatened surrounding area, they documented the El Triunfo cloud forest in Chiapas, Mexico.
-Jack is currently a board member for the Sonoran National Park Project, an organization that is helping create a bi-national park on the borders of Arizona and Mexico.
+He has written nine large-format, environmental advocacy books and is the recipient of the 2011 Outstanding Photographer of the Year Award from the Nature Photographers of North America.